 Table of Contents

-Finnoy Travel had a flight departure from Clark International Airport and recently visited the VIP Lounge at this airport.
-My flight bound to Hong Kong was scheduled to depart at 15:10 in March 2019.
-Due to infrequent direct bus connections from my hometown Baguio City to Clark International Airport, I opted to take the first direct bus trip (4 hrs, 17 mins) of Genesis which departed Baguio City at 3:55 AM.
-This resulted to a much early arrival to Clark International Airport at exactly 8:20 AM.
-Once check-in of Cathay Airlines opened at 12 noon, I had check-in quickly at Cathay Airline's counter and then passed through immigration and security checks.
+Finnoy Travel had a flight departing from Clark International Airport.
+Our flight bound to Hong Kong was scheduled to depart at 15:10 in March 2019.
+Due to infrequent direct bus connections from Baguio City to Clark International Airport, we opted to take the first direct bus trip (4 hrs, 17 mins) of Genesis which departed Baguio City at 3:55 AM.
+This resulted in a much early arrival at Clark International Airport at exactly 8:20 AM.
+Once check-in of Cathay Airlines opened at noon, we had check-in quickly at Cathay Airline's counter and then passed through immigration and security checks.

 VIP & SMOKING LOUNGE